-- To reflect on the key aspects of entrepreneurship, and to foster the entrepreneurial spirit of the students - To increase the ability to generate ideas, as well as to manage creative processes, that could generate new business opportunities - To know and practice, individually and in groups, different tools and approaches that could support the entrepreneurial process, and increase the probability for success in new start-ups. - To understand in detail the practical aspects related to the launch of a new venture, including the procurement of financing, the legal and administrative requirements, or the expected challenges during the initial stages in the life of a new start-up.
+- To reflect on the key aspects of entrepreneurship in a global context, and to foster the entrepreneurial spirit of the students - To increase the ability to generate ideas, as well as to manage creative processes, that could generate new global business opportunities - To know and practice, individually and in groups, different tools and approaches that could support the entrepreneurial process in different markets, and increase the probability for success in new international start-ups. - To understand in detail the practical aspects related to the launch of a new global venture, including the procurement of financing, the legal and administrative requirements, or the expected challenges during the initial stages in the life of a new start-up.